Mindful Practice Guide for Musicians

 EXPERIMENT

-Using what you have learned and discovered, create something new or innovate through experimentation.
+Release what you have learned and discover something new or innovate through more experimentation.

 REFLECTION